Creator / Meg Cabot

 - The Mediator series: Focuses on Suze Simon, a young woman who is a mediator, meaning she can interact with ghosts.
 She takes it upon herself to help them cross to the other side.
 Trouble arises when she falls in love with a ghost.

-- 1-800-WHERE-R-YOU: Normal teen Jessica Mastriani's life is turned upside down when she is struck by lightning.
+- One Eight Hundred Where R You: Normal teen Jessica Mastriani's life is turned upside down when she is struck by lightning.
 She can now look at pictures, go to sleep and when she wakes up she knows exactly where the person in the picture is.
 Now Jess is attempting to use her power for good while avoiding working for the US government.
 Became the Lifetime series Missing.
 Being re-issued as Vanished.

 - All-American Girl: Samantha Madison finds herself a national heroine when she saves the President from an assassination attempt.
 And then she finds herself falling in love with his son.
 Has a sequel entitled Ready or Not.